History of Giannis Antetokounmpo in Timeline

 May 9, 2013: Issued Greek citizenship

-In July 2013, Giannis Antetokounmpo made his debut representing Greece with the Greek Under-20 national team at the 2013 FIBA Europe Under-20 Championship.
+In July 2013, Giannis Antetokounmpo represented Greece for the first time with the Greek Under-20 national team at the 2013 FIBA Europe Under-20 Championship.

-On July 30, 2013, Giannis Antetokounmpo signed his rookie scale contract with the Milwaukee Bucks, selecting jersey number 34.
+On July 30, 2013, Giannis Antetokounmpo signed his rookie scale contract with the Milwaukee Bucks and selected 34 as his jersey number.

-On October 13, 2013, Giannis Antetokounmpo made his NBA debut for the Milwaukee Bucks at the age of 18, becoming one of the youngest NBA players ever.
+On October 13, 2013, Giannis Antetokounmpo made his NBA debut for the Milwaukee Bucks.

 In 2013, Giannis Antetokounmpo entered the NBA draft and was selected 15th overall by the Milwaukee Bucks.

-From 2014 to 2024, Giannis Antetokounmpo played with the senior men's Greek national team in 37 official games, in major FIBA tournaments, scoring 725 points with a scoring average of 19.6 points per game.
+From 2014, Antetokounmpo played with the senior men's Greek national team in 44 official games, in major FIBA tournaments.

 On February 6, 2015, Giannis Antetokounmpo recorded a then career-high 27 points and 15 rebounds in a game against the Houston Rockets.

-In 2015, Giannis Antetokounmpo played for the Greek national team at EuroBasket 2015, where they reached the quarter-finals and finished fifth overall.
-Antetokounmpo recorded three double-doubles and led the team in rebounds.
+In 2015, Giannis Antetokounmpo joined the Greek national team for EuroBasket 2015, where the team reached the quarter-finals and eventually finished fifth.
+Giannis finished the tournament with three double-doubles, and a career-high 17 rebounds against Spain.

 2015: Received Nigerian citizenship

-In 2015, Giannis Antetokounmpo received his Nigerian passport, granting him dual citizenship.
+In 2015, Giannis Antetokounmpo received his Nigerian passport, obtaining dual citizenship.

-In the 2015–16 season, Giannis Antetokounmpo's scoring average upped to almost 17 points per game.
+In the 2015–16 season, Antetokounmpo developed further individually, upping his scoring average to almost 17 points per game.

 February 22, 2016: First Career Triple-Double

-On February 22, 2016, Giannis Antetokounmpo recorded his first career triple-double with 27 points, 12 rebounds, and 10 assists in a 108–101 win over the Los Angeles Lakers, becoming the youngest Buck to achieve this.
+On February 22, 2016, Giannis Antetokounmpo recorded his first career triple-double with 27 points, 12 rebounds, and 10 assists in a win against the Los Angeles Lakers.

-In July 2016, Giannis and his brother Thanasis began their mandatory military service in Greece.
-They served a reduced three-month term due to being permanent overseas residents.
+In July 2016, Giannis and his brother Thanasis began their mandatory three-month military service in Greece, fulfilling their obligations as Greek citizens and permanent overseas residents.

-By the 2016-17 season, Giannis Antetokounmpo had established himself as one of the league's most devastating slashers and transition scorers due to his size and speed.
+By the 2016–17 season, Giannis Antetokounmpo had established himself as one of the league's most devastating slashers and transition scorers due to his rare combination of size and speed.

-In 2016, Giannis Antetokounmpo played with Greece at the 2016 Turin FIBA World Olympic Qualifying Tournament, averaging 15.3 points, 5.7 rebounds, 2.0 assists, 0.7 steals, and 2.0 blocks per game.
-However, Greece failed to qualify for the 2016 Summer Olympics.
+In 2016, Giannis Antetokounmpo played with Greece at the 2016 Turin FIBA World Olympic Qualifying Tournament, where he averaged 15.3 points.
+Greece failed to qualify for the 2016 Summer Olympics.

-In the 2016-17 NBA season, Giannis Antetokounmpo led the Milwaukee Bucks in all five major statistical categories.
-He also became the first player in NBA history to finish a regular season in the top 20 in total points, rebounds, assists, steals, and blocks.
+In the 2016-17 season, Giannis Antetokounmpo led the Milwaukee Bucks in all five major statistical categories.

 April 3, 2017: Eastern Conference Player of the Month